ecshreve/backend-playground/README.md

 - [?]
 Dockerize everything
 - [?]
 Iterate on prebuilding the devcontainer image, what's the best way to do that
 ---
+- [x] Audit tasks.toml, docker compose, and update the README
 - [x] Look at versioned migrations
 - [x] Move grpcserver back over to Postgres
 - [x] Audit `dev` run task and record demo